Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise4.md

 * powerpc-eabi-objdump.exe
     * This tool can used to disassemble the contents of an executable down into PowerPC machine code.

+## Other Tools

+You may find other tools such as HEX editors useful in analysing the Flash Image and ELF File

 ## Contact Details

 For further information and questions please contact Dr Andrew Blyth, PhD. <ablyth@merimetso.net>